 If you are planning to become pregnant, or if you have an unplanned pregnancy, you should contact your doctor or specialist mental health team as soon as possible.
 You may need a change to your medication.
 This is because there may be a risk to the development of your unborn baby with some of the medicines used to treat bipolar disorder.
-However, do not stop any medication abruptly without first speaking to a doctor.
+However, do not stop any medication abruptly without first speaking with a doctor.

 Further reading and references

 Bipolar disorder - the assessment and management of bipolar disorder in adults children and young people in primary and secondary care; NICE Clinical Guideline (Sept 2014 - last updated 2020)

 Bipolar disorder; NICE CKS, June 2019 (UK access only)